Viewing Traffic Insights Data

 Client: Client IP address.

 Device: Network device name where traffic monitor is hosted.
+Note: when grouped by device, data is not consolidated.

 Application: Application traffic type.

-Subnet Tag: Shows user-defined tags for client subnet.
+Subnet Tag: Shows user-defined tags for subnets.

 Server: Server IP address.